MSaueressig/Dhana/README.md

    ryu-manager --help
    ```

-Once RYU is installed, you'll be ready to run Magga.
+Once RYU is installed, you'll be ready to run Dhana.

-## Running Magga
+## Running Dhana

-Follow these steps to run Magga:
+Follow these steps to run Dhana:

 1. Activate the RYU virtual environment: